lgabs/pyspark-attribution-models/README.md

 # pyspark-attribution-models
-A PysSpark package for Marketing Attribution Models
+A PySpark package for Marketing Attribution Models